Alfonso López Trujillo: CELAM

 In 1972, López Trujillo was elected general secretary of the Latin American Episcopal Conference, a post he held until 1984.
 Well known for his dislike and distrust of the radical social agenda espoused by many Latin American priests and bishops, in this capacity he led the opposition to liberation theology and succeeded in watering down or reversing many of the reforms made in that forum.

-He would go with paramilitaries into rural areas and slums, and tell them which priests were involved with social work or believed in liberation theology, which often caused the paramilitaries to murder those priests or force them into hiding or exile One of his major accomplishments during that period was to organize the third general conference of Latin American Bishops in 1979, in which Pope John Paul II participated.
+Andrew Sullivan, an American pro-LGBT activist, writing in the New York magazine, has claimed that he would go with paramilitaries into rural areas and slums, and tell them which priests were involved with social work or believed in liberation theology, which often caused the paramilitaries to murder those priests or force them into hiding or exile One of his major accomplishments during that period was to organize the third general conference of Latin American Bishops in 1979, in which Pope John Paul II participated.
 That same year, he became Archbishop of Medellín.

 Cardinal in Rome

 Archbishop López Trujillo was named Cardinal-Priest of Santa Prisca by John Paul II in the consistory of 2 February 1983, becoming the youngest cardinal until 1991.
 He was promoted to the order of Cardinal Bishops on 17 November 2001.
 In 1990, López Trujillo was named president of the Pontifical Council for the Family.
-He assumed the office in 1991 but retained the title of Archbishop emeritus of Medellín.
+He assumed the office in 1991.

 Positions

 As president of the Pontifical Council for the Family, López Trujillo was a highly influential proponent of conservative values, particularly on sexual matters and liberation theology.
 He advocated abstinence as an effective solution in the prevention of HIV/AIDS.
-He reaffirmed the Church's teaching that the use of condoms is immoral, and sought to discourage condom use among Catholics and in Catholic-run health facilities by stating that they are ineffective in preventing the transmission of HIV – a claim that was opposed by some scientists and by the World Health Organization.
+He reaffirmed the Church's teaching that the use of condoms is immoral, and sought to discourage condom use among Catholics and in Catholic-run health facilities by stating that they are ineffective in preventing the transmission of HIV– a claim that was opposed by some scientists and by the World Health Organization.

+In 2003, Cardinal Trujillo stated in a BBC documentary that the "scientific community accepts" that the HIV virus can pass through condoms.
+This claim was refuted by the World Health Organization as "scientifically incorrect" in a formal statement, reflecting their position that condoms provide effective protection against HIV transmission.
+The Cardinal later provided additional context for his comment in a statement.
+He attributed his assertion that the virus can pass through microscopic pores in latex to two papers by Catholic authors (Jacques Suaudeau and J.P.
+M Lelkens), citing studies which "hypothesize that ... the process of vulcanization could contribute to the irregularity of the latex surface and the presence of microscopic pores."
+The Cardinal's statement did not repeat his previously implied claim of scientific consensus on conclusions from those studies.

 He was also a strong opponent of gay marriage, abortion (a stance that won him much praise and support from groups such as the Society for the Protection of Unborn Children) and embryological research, warning Catholics involved in the creation of embryos as part of IVF treatment for infertility that they would be excommunicated.